connorsmacd/Ieme/README.md

 auto f2 = 1/2_Fr - 4/5_Fr;   // -3/10
 auto f3 = 3/4_Fr * 3/7_Fr;   // 9/28

-// For divide and modulo, the divisor must be wrapped in parentheses.
-// Without parentheses, the operation 3/4_Fr / 3/2_Fr evalutes to ((3/4)/3)/2
-// instead of (3/4)/(3/2)

 auto f4 = 3/4_Fr / (3/2_Fr); // 1/2
 auto f5 = 4/7_Fr % (2/5_Fr); // 6/35
 ```